 My Magic 8-Ball says, “outlook not so good.”

 As you can see by the shots above, I’ve taken plenty of photos of the home and haven’t broken a single camera or cell phone in the process.
-A photographer friend of mine also took detailed photos of the interior, and his equipment survived, as well.
+An Associated Press photographer friend of mine also took detailed photos of the interior, and his equipment survived, as well.

 Related Reading: Haunted Savannah: A Comprehensive Guide to the City’s Spookiest Attractions